yuntianx10/VBA-challenge/README.md

 # VBA-challenge
 ## Project Description and Motivation
-In the second week, we focused on the microsoft's event-driven programming languate - Visual Basic of Applications (VBA).
+In the second week of Data Science Bootcamp, we focused on the microsoft's event-driven programming languate - Visual Basic of Applications (VBA).
 Start from here, we gradually transition to use programming tools for data analysis.
 In this VBA-challenge, we aim to use VBA scripting to analyze generated stock market data.

 ## Tasks
 The VBA script loops through all the stocks for each year and outputs the following information: